 “Beth has something for us.
 She left me a voicemail about the Colton Brown and Brian Cooley plea bargains.”

 “Mr. Williams, I have a two o’clock appointment today with Ray Curtis’s dad.
-He’s a doctor in Martinez, and he can change my cast to one that’s waterproof.
+He’s a doctor in Martinez, and he’s going to change my cast to one that’s waterproof.
 Would you be able to take me?”

 “The verdict hearing should be over by ten o’clock at the latest.
 I don’t know how long our meeting with Beth will take.
 Say, maybe an hour once we get to her office from the courthouse.
 So we have from eleven to have lunch, then it’s a long wait for your two o’clock appointment, Curt.”

 “I have a great idea for you, Dad,” Tom said.
 “With all of that extra time, how about you take us to the BuyMart in Martinez.
 We can show you the smartphone we’ve been talking about for you to use.
-It has a stylus so you can write or print on it.
+It has a stylus so you can write or print on it and it can convert it to computer text.
 You can still use the keyboard, but being able to take a note by hand is very cool.”

 “And what do I do when I can’t find an important note?”

 “It’s easy.
 They’re saved like pages in a spiral notebook, each one on a separate page.
+You can add a title to each page.
 Of course, you can also add to existing notes if you want.
 They’re stored in the order you write them, you can sort them by title, you can search for notes that have specific words like ‘buy Tom a car’ or ‘increase Tom’s allowance’ for example.”

 “Well, those are two very good reasons for not having a smartphone.”